steadybit/docs-public/content/installation-agent/2-daemonset.md

 #### Installation through YAML file

-To install and configure chaosmesh within `Kubernetes` as a `DaemonSet` you need to define the `DaemonSet` YAML file.
+To install and configure steadybit within `Kubernetes` as a `DaemonSet` you need to define the `DaemonSet` YAML file.
-Below you will see an example of a YAML file to run the chaosmesh agent.
+Below you will see an example of a YAML file to run the steadybit agent.

 As with all deployments in Kubernetes, make use of namespaces to keep things organized.
-The following YAML creates a Namespace called `chaosmesh-agent` in which the `DaemonSet` will be created.
+The following YAML creates a Namespace called `steadybit-agent` in which the `DaemonSet` will be created.
-It allows you to tag and isolate the agents or even stop all of them at once by simply deleting the `chaosmesh-agent` namespace.
+It allows you to tag and isolate the agents or even stop all of them at once by simply deleting the `steadybit-agent` namespace.

 Please replace the string `replace-with-agent-key` with your specific Agent-Key and run the shown commands to encode the key correctly.

 This needs to be done in three steps:
 1. Run `echo -n _:<replace-with-agent-key> | base64` and fill in the result into the value for the `auth` key
-2. Run `echo -n '{"auths":{"docker.chaosmesh.io":{"auth":"<replace-with-encoded-key-from-step-1>"}}}' | base64`
+2. Run `echo -n '{"auths":{"docker.steadybit.io":{"auth":"<replace-with-encoded-key-from-step-1>"}}}' | base64`
 3. Fill in the result from Step 2 into the value for the `.dockerconfigjson` key